jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 };
 ```

 This creates an array of 3-element vectors that contain the co-ordinates of the centre of 10 cubes.
-In the **render loop** comment out the code used to calculate the `mvp` matrix and the `glDrawArrays()` function for the previous examples and add this code.
+In the **render loop** comment out the code used to calculate the `model` matrix and the `glDrawArrays()` function for the previous examples and add this code.

 ```cpp
 // Loop through cubes and draw each one